JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - Object to processing this right enables you to object to us processing your personal data where we do so for one of the following four reasons: (i) our legitimate interests; (ii) to enable us to perform a task in the public interest or exercise official authority; (iii) to send you direct marketing materials; and (iv) for scientific, historical, research, or statistical purposes.

 - The “legitimate interests” and “direct marketing” categories above are the ones most likely to apply to our Website Users, Candidates, Clients and Suppliers.
-If your objection relates to us processing your personal data because we deem it necessary for your legitimate interests, we must act on your objection by ceasing the activity in question unless: – we can show that we have compelling legitimate grounds for processing which overrides your interests; or – we are processing your data for the establishment, exercise or defence of a legal claim.
+If your objection relates to us processing your personal data because we deem it necessary for your legitimate interests, we must act on your objection by ceasing the activity in question unless: – we can show that we have compelling legitimate grounds for the processing which overrides your interests; or – we are processing your data for the establishment, exercise or defence of a legal claim.

 - If your objection relates to direct marketing, we must act on your objection by ceasing this activity.
 To stop receiving marketing or to change your marketing preferences please contact our Data Processing Representative, Rosie O’Callaghan at [email protected]

-- Request the restriction of processing of your personal information.
+- Request the restriction of processing your personal information.
 You have the right to request that we restrict our processing of your personal data in certain circumstances.
-This means that we can only continue to store your data and will not be able to carry out any further processing activities with it until either: (i) one of the circumstances listed below is resolved; (ii) you consent; or (iii) further processing is necessary for either the establishment, exercise or defense of legal claims, the protection of the rights of another individual, or reasons of important EU or Member State public interest.
+This means that we can only continue to store your data and will not be able to carry out any further processing activities with it until either: (i) one of the circumstances listed below is resolved; (ii) you consent; or (iii) further processing is necessary for either the establishment, exercise or defence of legal claims, the protection of the rights of another individual, or reasons of important EU or Member State public interest.
 The circumstances in which you are entitled to request that we restrict the processing of your personal data are:

 - where you dispute the accuracy of the personal data that we are processing about you.
 In this case, our processing of your personal data will be restricted for the period during which the accuracy of the data is verified;